gtrevorrow/policy-validation-action/README.md

 # OCI Policy Validation Tool

-This tool validates OCI policy statements in Terraform files, ensuring that your policies adhere to the correct syntax.
-It supports multiple CI platforms and provides detailed error messages to help you quickly identify and fix any issues.
+This tool validates OCI policy statements ensuring that the policies adhere to the correct syntax.
+It supports multiple CI platforms and provides detailed error messages to help  quickly identify and fix syntax issues.

 <!-- Consider adding a Table of Contents for easier navigation -->
 ## Table of Contents